airdeploy/airdeploy-docs/docs/api-reference/react.md

 ## Variation

-You also can use `Variation` component (instead of `Flag`) inside `FlagSwitch`.
-It is a dummy component added for convenience.
-Variation cannot be used outside `FlagSwitch`.
+You also can use the `Variation` component (instead of `Flag`) inside `FlagSwitch`.
+It is used to guard the component sub-tree behind each variation. `Variation` components must be used inside a `FlagSwitch`.

 ```typescript
 interface IVariationProps {